zino-hofmann/graphql-flutter/packages/graphql_flutter/README.md

     pollInterval: 10,
   ),
   // Just like in apollo refetch() could be used to manually trigger a refetch
+  // while fetchMore() can be used for pagination purpose
   builder: (QueryResult result, { VoidCallback refetch, FetchMore fetchMore }) {
     if (result.errors != null) {
       return Text(result.errors.toString());